dashbad/deluge_torrent_scripts/README.md

 scp_torrent.sh - hands off to a forked process to ensure deluge doesn't hang or crash when multiple torrents complete in proximity

 scp_torrent.sh - sorts torrents based on their label

+deluge_purge.py - deletes torrent data that is not seeded in deluge